A Step-by-Step Guide to Getting an ACT Fee Waiver

-DoNotPay is the world’s first AI lawyer, developed to make your life easier.
+DoNotPay is the service, developed to make your life easier.
 We can help you apply for college application fee waivers at any school that allows it, including Harvard, Stanford, and MIT.
 If the school requires you to apply through Common App, we can provide instructions.

-You can log on to DoNotPay in your web browser and access other useful tips and tricks.
+You can log on to DoNotPay in your and access other useful tips and tricks.
 From scheduling appointments to requesting refunds, you can get help with tasks like:

 - Dealing with credit card issues